 If you’re on the verge of considering a black credit card, we would actually advise against it.
 Unless your main goal is having a credit card few other people have, you’re probably a lot better off with a premium travel credit card that is less exclusive.

-With the Chase Sapphire Reserve, for example, you get 50,000 points worth $750 in travel when you spend $4,000 on your card within three months of account opening.
+With the Chase Sapphire Reserve, for example, you get 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That’s $900 toward travel when you redeem through Chase Ultimate Rewards®.
 You also earn 3x points on travel and dining and 1x points on other purchases along with exclusive benefits like airport lounge access, a $300 annual travel credit, a credit for Global Entry or TSA Precheck and $60 in DoorDash credits this year and next.
 You also get a Lyft Pink membership and 10x rewards on Lyft purchases.

 A $550 annual fee applies, but you can get considerably more value out of this card the first year and each subsequent year.
 The Chase Sapphire Reserve may not be invite-only, but it’s much better value for almost anyone.